Treboder/eCommerceApplication/README.md

 }
 ```

-Exercise:
-Once you've created a user, try  to add items to cart (see the `ModifyCartRequest` class) and submit an order.

-## Adding Authentication and Authorization
+## Authentication and Authorization
-We need to add proper authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.
+We use authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.
 We will do this using a combination of usernames and passwords for authentication, as well as JSON Web Tokens (JWT) to handle the authorization.

-As stated prior, we will implement a password based authentication scheme.
+As stated prior, we implement a password based authentication scheme.
 To do this, we need to store the users' passwords in a secure way.
 This needs to be done with hashing, and it's this hash which should be stored.
-Additionally when viewing their user information, the user's hash should not be returned to them in the response, You should also add some requirements and validation, as well as a confirm field in the request, to make sure they didn't make a typo.
+Additionally when viewing their user information, the user's hash should not be returned to them in the response.
+We also add some requirements and validation, as well as a confirm field in the request, to make sure they didn't make a typo.

-1. Add spring security dependencies:
-   * Spring-boot-starter-security
+The package Spring-boot-starter-security provides the authentication basics.
-1. JWT does not ship as a part of spring security, so you will have to add the
+JWT does not ship as a part of spring security, so java-jwt dependency is added to the project.
-   * java-jwt dependency to your project.
-1. Spring Boot ships with an automatically configured security module that must be disabled, as we will be implementing our own.
-This must be done in the Application class.
+Spring Boot ships with an automatically configured security module that must be disabled, as we will be implementing our own.
+This is done in the Application class.

-2. Create password for the user
-3. Once that is disabled, you will need to implement 4 classes (at minimum, you can break it down however you like):
+Once the automatically configured security module is disabled, authentication is done with 4 classes:
    * a subclass of `UsernamePasswordAuthenticationFilter` for taking the username and password from a login request and logging in.
 This, upon successful authentication, should hand back a valid JWT in the `Authorization` header
    * a subclass of `BasicAuthenticationFilter`.
    * an implementation of the `UserDetailsService` interface.
 This should take a username and return a userdetails User instance with the user's username and hashed password.
    *  a subclass of `WebSecurityConfigurerAdapter`.
 This should attach your user details service implementation to Spring's `AuthenticationManager`.
 It also handles session management and what endpoints are secured.
 For us, we manage the session so session management should be disabled.
 Your filters should be added to the authentication chain and every endpoint but 1 should have security required.
 The one that should not is the one responsible for creating new users.

 Once all this is setup, you can use Spring's default /login endpoint to login like so